-- Confirming the applicant's control over the requested IP Address by confirming the presence of a Request Token or Random Value contained in the content of a file or webpage in the form of a meta tag under the "/.well-known/pki-validation" directory, or another path registered with IANA for the purpose of validating control of IP Addresses, on the IP Address that is accessible by the CA via HTTP/HTTPS over an Authorized Port.
-The Request Token or Random Value shall not appear in the request.
-(In accordance with BR 3.2.2.5.1). - 2.
+2. Email, Fax, SMS, or Postal Mail to IP Address Contact as defined in section 3.2.2.5.2 of the Baseline Requirements

 Confirming the Applicant's control over the IP Address by sending a Random Value via email, fax, SMS, or postal mail and then receiving a confirming response utilizing the Random Value.
 The Random Value shall be sent to an email address, fax/SMS number, or postal mail address identified as an IP Address Contact.
 The Random Value is unique in each email, fax, SMS, or postal mail.
 The Random Value remains valid for use in a confirming response for no more than 30 days from its creation.

-(In accordance with BR 3.2.2.5.2).
+3. Reverse address lookup as defined in section 3.2.2.5.3 of the Baseline Requirements

-3. Confirming the Applicant's control over the IP Address by obtaining a Domain Name associated with the IP Address through a reverse-IP lookup on the IP Address and then verifying control over the FQDN using a method permitted under Section 3.2.2.1.1 above.
-(In accordance with BR 3.2.2.5.3).
+Confirming the Applicant's control over the IP Address by obtaining a Domain Name associated with the IP Address through a reverse-IP lookup on the IP Address and then verifying control over the FQDN using a method permitted under Section 3.2.3.1.1 above.